selfdriven-octo/octology/docs/index.md

 ### As an Intents Framework/Platform

 <em>octology, as an intents framework/platform, is a system where human and community goals are expressed as intents, translated into trusted digital actions via identity, governance, and AI, and anchored on-chain for verifiability.
-It turns community intent into coordinated execution.</em> -- [more...](/as-intents-platform/)
+It turns community intent into collective spaces and activity.</em> -- [more...](/as-intents-platform/)